 It is important to note however that the focus is not on punishment, but rather on the question whether irregularities did take place, the (possible) consequences and how to prevent future irregularities from happening.
 Appropriate measures are taken against anyone under control of the Group who (attempts to) victimizes an employee who has reported an irregularity.
 Appropriate measures can be disciplinary action, civil action or criminal prosecution.

-If you believe that you have suffered adverse consequences as a result of having made a report under the Group Whistleblowing Policy, then you must report it to the CEO who will arrange for an independent investigation into the matter.
+If you believe that you have suffered adverse consequences as a result of having made a report under the Group Whistleblowing Policy, then you must report it to the Chief Executive Officer (CEO), who will arrange for an independent investigation into the matter.

 2.1.3 Anonymous reporting